-Below are the 10 national Republican officials who have spent the most at Trump properties since Election Day 2016 — and the congressional candidate who has spent the most at the president’s venues.
+Below are the 10 Republican lawmakers and candidates in addition to Trump who have spent the most at Trump properties since Election Day 2016 — and a list of the biggest-spending GOP committees.

-Among Republican politicians, Donald Trump’s best customer this year — by far — has been Donald Trump.
+Among Republican politicians, Donald Trump’s best customer — by far — has been Donald Trump.

 Rep. Jodey Arrington (R-Tex.)